leya-print/leya-print-platform/docs/project-structure.md

 ## Other Directories

 - **data/:** Used as a persistence layer during development and for deploying templates with the server.
-  Each template is uploaded in an own folder named by a generated unique id.
+  Each template is uploaded in a new folder named by a generated unique id.
 The metadata is collected in the [template-packages.json](../data/template-packages.json).
 This /data folder is also used by the docker containers, so you can place templates there that get deployed along with the container.
 - **common/:** Contains the `@leya-print/template-api`, which defines the structure of metadata required for uploaded templates.
 This is a standalone npm package, available via npmjs, serving as a crucial resource for template projects.
   [Read more](../common/README.md)